 Communication courses provide majors with a broad base of knowledge and application to develop creative and critical thinking processes, which shape messages to impact others in a multitude of social and work environments.
 Faculty prepare students for professional employment or graduate studies.

 Courses and internships, along with participation in extracurricular opportunities, prepare students for a broad range of careers in communication such as in mass media industries, public relations in numerous fields, event planning, education, business, cultural & performance organizations, political science, government and speech pathology.
+Visit the academic course catalog for course descriptions.

 STUDENT LEARNING OUTCOMES: